 Canon 200D vs Olympus E-PL9

-The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus PEN E-PL9 are two digital cameras that were revealed to the public, respectively, in June 2017 and February 2018.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus PEN E-PL9 are two digital cameras that were officially introduced, respectively, in June 2017 and February 2018.
 The 200D is a DSLR, while the E-PL9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (E-PL9) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-PL9 is considerably smaller (30 percent) than the Canon 200D.
 Moreover, the E-PL9 is markedly lighter (16 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the E-PL9 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Micro Four Thirds Lens Catalog (E-PL9).
 Mirrorless cameras, such as the E-PL9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.